vancleve/BIO770-DWVR/README.md

 Course description
 ==================

 The last 15 years have seen the [R programming language](https://www.r-project.org/) rise in popularity from a language used and developed primarily by statisticians to one used and developed by anyone interested in analyzing and visualizing data from scientists and engineers to historians and journalists.
-This **one-credit** seminar aims to provide a brief introduction (i.e., *crash course*) to using R for analyzing and visualizing data.
+This **one-credit** seminar aims to provide a brief introduction (i.e., a *crash course*) to using R for analyzing and visualizing data.
 As R and other scripting languages become more popular, so do tools the tools required to document, maintain, share, and replicate analyses and visualization.
 These activities constitute the notions of "literate programming" and "reproducible research", and we will use some of these tools, which include [`markdown`](https://daringfireball.net/projects/markdown/), [`git`](https://git-scm.com/), and others.

 Prerequisites: None.